University of San Diego

 The School of Nursing and Health Science accepts students to the Master of Science in Nursing Program for enrollment in the both the spring and fall semesters.

 The University of San Diego Master of Science in Nursing, program is intended for students who possess a baccalaureate degree in nursing.
 The curriculum for the MSN program focuses on theory, practice and research.

 The MSN program offers a range of options including Health Care Informatics, Executive Nurse Leader, Adult Gerontology Clinical Nurse Specialist, Family Nurse Practitioner, Clinical Nurse Leader, Dual Pediatric Nurse Practitioner/Family Nurse Practitioner, Dual Adult-Gerontology Nurse Practitioner/Family Nurse Practitioner, Family/Lifespan Psychiatric-Mental Health Nurse Practitioner and Dual Pediatric Nurse Practitioner/Family Nurse Practitioner.

 The program requires core courses for all specialties designed to prepare students in their area.
 The program consists of 78-91 semester credits adding up to three years of full time study with part time study options available as necessary.
 The program is a campus based program with classes offered one or two days a week.
 Clinical experiences are tailored to the specific needs of the various options.

 Students who successfully graduate from the program will be eligible for national board certification.

-The following schools are located within 200 miles radius from University of San Diego
+Nursing schools located within 94 miles radius of University of San Diego

 Point Loma Nazarene University